CrimsonInn/dab-tree/README.md

 Scalability and efficiency of algorithm will be tested.
 Training speed and prediction accuracy can be compared with an existing Gradient Boosting Tree library.

 ## Preliminary results
-Gradient boosting decision tree algorithm was implemented with C++ using serial calculation approach.
+Gradient boosting decision tree algorithm was implemented with C++ using serial computation approach.
 A preiliminary version of parall algorithm using MPI was also implemented.
-Initial tests was performed by comparing to training time to existing software packages including GBoost in sklearn and XGBoost.
-Computation time was listed below.
+Initial tests was performed by comparing training time to existing software packages including GBoost in sklearn and XGBoost.
+Computation time is listed below.
 All algorithms achieved similar accuracy.
 #### Training size (88896, 17)
 1. GBoost (sklearn)   31.33 sec
 2. XGBoost            14.72 sec